 On the other hand, licensed conveyancers are trained to specialise in conveyancing only.
 Therefore, they are limited in the sense that they can only offer a conveyancing service.
 However, licensed conveyancers are trained to a high standard, so you can expect to receive a quality service from them.

-Our advice: When it comes to instructing a legal professional to help you with your property transaction, you can choose a licensed conveyancer or conveyancing lawyer as both have the requisite knowledge and expertise to assist you.
+Our advice: When it comes to instructing a legal professional to help you with your property transaction, you can choose a licensed conveyancer or conveyancing solicitor as both have the requisite knowledge and expertise to assist you.

 A conveyancing expert undertakes the legal transfer of your property on your behalf and has experience in all aspects of conveyancing to assist your every need.
 There will be many options for you when looking at a conveyancing expert, ranging from your local family run firm to high street firms to larger countrywide firms or even online companies.

-When choosing a conveyancing lawyer for buying a house, you first need to ascertain what you are looking for in terms of service?
+When choosing a conveyancing solicitors for buying a house, you first need to ascertain what you are looking for in terms of service?
 Are you looking for a conveyancing specialist that you can arrange a weekly face to face meeting with?
 Do you prefer email as a method of communication and being sent documents via an online portal?

 A conveyancing expert will carry out the legal work for you and work with you from the point of you finding a property to buy or finding someone to buy your property to the point of exchange and completion.
 A conveyancer will take the time to ensure that you fully understand the legal aspects of the work involved and will aim to fully protect your interests.